ferizco/Gofiber/README.md

 - Database with Postgresql
 - Fiber v2.52.0 for Web Framework
 - Clean Architecture
 - Datatables and SweetAlert for UI

+## Demo Program
+Please follow this link https://youtu.be/BTXg951IZqM?si=5RBxiVht0erdvaAd

 ## Preview